 - 1. Visit http://commtheoryapp.com - 2.
 Enter the personal access code provided by the WKU Store. - 3.
+Enter the course CRN number (found on your course schedule on TopNet).

-Create a username and password.
-Your username and password will be used across all devices.
+4. Create a username and password.
+Your username and password will be used to access the ebook across all devices.